Staphylococcal Scalded Skin Syndrome

 - Diagnosis is usually clinical.

-- Take swabs for bacteriological confirmation and antibiotic sensitivities and to identify the primary focus of infection.
+- Take swabs for bacteriological confirmation and antibiotic sensitivities and to identify the primary focus of infection - a negative swab does not rule out SSSS as the condition is toxin mediated.

-- Frozen sections from skin biopsies of the lesions can confirm the diagnosis.
+- Frozen sections from skin biopsies of the lesions can confirm the diagnosis and are occasionally used in secondary care.

 - The superficial blisters are generally culture-negative, but S. aureus is usually grown from material obtained from the suspected site of infection - eg, umbilicus, conjunctiva, breast, surgical wound, nasopharynx or, occasionally (especially in adults), blood.